 *The Integration Workshops are training after the signature assembly program.
 One workshop is for counselors, coaches, key teachers and administrators, training them on how to implement the Value Up System.
 A point person (usually a school counselor) is designated as the Value Up Coordinator.
 The second workshop is an optional workshop for key students, teaching them the Value Up System and gaining their support.

 Why the Value Up System?

-The social climate of a school affects so many aspects of the learning experience, but it is the one thing that is very hard for administrators to control.
+The social climate of a school affects so many aspects of the learning experience but it is the one thing that is difficult for administrators to control.
 We all want a positive school culture, but that looks different for every school and until now has not been an easy thing to achieve.
-We learned that no two schools are alike, and every school is its own micro nation.
+We have learned that no two schools are alike, and every school is its own micro nation.

 We look at schools from two different lenses.
 Every school has two separate governments that are active all the time.
 There is the obvious administrative government, and then there is the less understood and very powerful social government.
 The word “government” means “the control exercised over the body of its members.”
 Both governments have control of specific aspects of the school, but the people in power of each of these governments are not the same.

 In a perfect world, these two governments work together to build a healthy learning environment.
 In order for them to be in agreement, you have to understand the role of each government.
 The administrative government controls structure, and the social government controls culture.
 A very important point to understand is that culture is created when students are talking to students.
 Adults cannot create culture in a school – students do.

 Adults can inject ideas and principles, but it isn’t a part of the school culture until it is embraced by students and repeated by students to each other.
 School culture can be defined by simply asking what students are saying to each other when adults are not listening.
 Young people do not sit home at night rehearsing and perhaps agonizing over what adults said to them during the day.
 They are replaying over and over what their friends and peers are saying to them.